 4. In a large bowl, mix the maple syrup, lemon juice, arrowroot, nutmeg, cinnamon & ginger.

-5. Chop up the apples into 1cm chunks (skin on) and place then in a bowl with the maple syrup, lemon juice, arrowroot and spices.
-Then toss them around so they are well-coated in the spices, before popping them in to you’re the tart cases.
+5. Chop up the apples into 1cm chunks (skin on) and place them in a bowl with the maple syrup, lemon juice, arrowroot and spices.
+Then toss them around so they are well-coated in the spices, before popping them into you’re the tart cases.